 Though we loved the 13-inchwhen it first shipped two years ago, a lot has changed for thin and light premium laptops since then.
 Now the line just doesn't stand out the way it once did, even the new 15-inch model.
-At first it isn't clear who the 15-inch Microsoft Surface Laptop 3 is for: Compared to the rest of its many competitors, it's not particularly light, or fast or feature packed.
-It's not inexpensive or full of cutting-edge tech and it doesn't have a long battery life.
-But it's reasonably light, sufficiently fast, looks pleasantly sleek, is partly upgradeable, backward-compatible with previous power supplies and sold by Microsoft.
+At first, it isn't clear who the 15-inch Microsoft Surface Laptop 3 is for: Compared to the rest of its many competitors, it's not particularly light, or fast or feature-packed.
+It's not inexpensive or full of cutting-edge tech and it doesn't have an especially long battery life.
+But it's reasonably portable, sufficiently fast, looks pleasantly sleek, is partly upgradeable, and even backward-compatible with previous power supplies sold by Microsoft.
 So it probably does make sense for one class of laptop buyers: enterprise.

-The pricing for the 15-inch model starts at $1,199 (£1,199, AU$1,999), but that version has only 8GB of RAM and a 128GB SSD.
+The pricing for the 15-inch model starts at $1,199 (£1,199, AU$1,999) for AMD and $1,299 (£1,279, AU$2,149) for Intel, but that version has only 8GB of RAM and a 128GB SSD.
 Windows 10 takes 20GB, and if you're a Microsoft Office shop that will take another 6GB, and with that little memory you'll run a pretty large swap file.
 You really can't run anything on that configuration except maybe cloud-based applications, and even then it's barely really enough memory to hold Windows and a lot of browser tabs.
 It's possible that this configuration was intended to run a lightweight version of Windows rumored to compete with Chrome OS, but who knows.

-Our $1,699 (£1,699, AU$2,799) test configuration, with 16GB RAM and a 256GB SSD, is the minimum configuration I could recommend, and even that storage is only enough if you don't save a lot of files locally or download video for travel.
+Our test configuration, with 16GB RAM and a 256GB SSD, is the minimum configuration I could recommend for either model, and even that storage is only enough if you don't save a lot of files locally or download the video for travel.
 And that's a lot to pay for what you get compared with competitors: Laptops like the, which is smaller at 14 inches but superior in every other way for hundreds less, or the which has a slightly larger footprint (a 17-inch display in a 15.6-inch size) but delivers a lot more for the same money.
-On sale it might be a different story, though.
+On sale, it might be a different story, though.

 Microsoft Surface Laptop 3 (15-inch)